Aaron70/nix-dotfiles/README.md

 ## How to add a new host?

 Just add a new directory within the `hosts` directory, the name of the directory will be the name of the host you're creating.
+You must add a file named `configuration.nix` and other one named `hardware-configuration.nix`.
+The both files must be nix modules.
+The `hardware-configuration` configuration must contain the hardware configuration for the host (if necessary, otherwise can be an empty module).
+While the `configuration` file must have the configuration for the host, can be enabling or disabling modules or features.

-You must add a file named `configuration.nix`, by default the `host` module is enabled, so you could configure your host right away in this file.
+By default the `host` module is enabled, so you could configure your host right away in this file.
 See the `host` module.

 See the following example: